Facebook Twitter Instagram

 11:37 am: The old Guard that was on duty at Horse Guards rides past Buckingham Palace.

-11:40 am: Old Guard who was on duty at Buckingham Palace leaves Buckingham Palace towards Wellington Barracks.
+11:40 am: Old Guard on duty at Buckingham Palace leaves Buckingham Palace towards Wellington Barracks.

-11:45 am: St. James’s Palace Detachment of The Queen’s Guard leaves Buckingham Palace.
+11:45 am: St. James’s Palace Detachment of The King’s Guard leaves Buckingham Palace.

 Troop Movements: Map